18paulb/316Instructions/README.md

  - If any changes aren't showing up:
     - Check the CSS section for any missing semicolons at the end of lines.
     - Check the HTML section and make sure you haven't deleted any of the tags (things in `<>` brackets)

-# Hazard Statements

-### ⚠️ Caution ⚠️
-If you refresh the CodePen page, you will lose all your progress.

 # Conclusion
 **Congratulations!**